tmhn/Sparta/foundations/5-control-flow/README.md

 * Used if else to chain lots of tests together
 * Learned how to use booleans to write real life questions in code
 * Used || ( Or ), && ( And ) , > ( Greater than ) , < ( Less than ) and a few others to test for different situations
+* Saw an alternative to if/else in the switch statement